brauner/brauner.github.io/_posts/2020-07-23-seccomp-notify.md

 The new seccomp extension effectively allows the container manager to instructs the target task to install a set of file descriptors into its own file descriptor table before instructing it to move on.
 This way it is possible to intercept syscalls such as `open(2)` or `accept(2)`, and install (or replace, like `dup2(2)`) the container manager's resulting fd in the target task.

+This new technique opens the door to being able to make massive changes in userspace.
+For example, techniques such as enabling unprivileged access to `perf_event_open(2)`, and `bpf(2)` for tracing are available via this mechanism.
+The manager can inspect the program, and the way the perf events are being setup to prevent the user from doing ill to the system.
+On top of that, various network techniques are being introducd, such as zero-cost IPv6 transition mechanisms in the future.

 Christian